We care for people with dementia and other progressive neurological conditions who present with a range of complex needs including:

-Lowther dementia hub is a registered hospital service providing gender-specific inpatient care for men and women, typically over 65, who require specialist care.
+Lowther dementia village is a registered hospital service providing gender-specific inpatient care for men and women, typically over 55, who require specialist care.
 We deliver positive experiences to optimise outcomes and enhance quality of life while managing cognitive decline and behaviour that challenge other services, including those with;

-We deliver a variety of specialist therapies designed to manage cognitive decline, reduce challenging behaviour and to encourage positive life experiences for people living with dementia, alongside their other physical and mental illness needs.
+We deliver a variety of specialist therapies designed to manage cognitive decline, reduce behaviours that challenge and encourage positive life experiences for people living with dementia, alongside their other physical and mental illness needs.

 Our new wards on Lowther recognise the different care requirements during the phases of dementia: